mpv-player/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.12.0 ---
+    - some time properties (at least "playback-time", "time-pos", "time-remaining", "playtime-remaining") now are unavailable if the time is unknown, instead of just assuming that the internal playback position is 0
     - add --audio-fallback-to-null option
     - replace vf_format outputlevels suboption with "video-output-levels" global property/option; also remove "colormatrix-output-range" property